rebelsky/sams-assorted-musings-reflections/prereg-2017F.md

 ---

+Damn!
+I just realized that the list of course offerings doesn't get updated after 6:00 p.m.
+I wonder how much things have changed since then.
+Oh well, I'll see tomorrow morning.

+---

 [1] It's 9:00 p.m. on Thursday evening.
 Prereg ends at midnight.

 [2] I have another nine who will be studying abroad in the fall and